 Procedures For Age-Related Changes

 There are many changes as we age that can occur in and around the eye area that may not only affect your physical appearance but impact your vision as well.
-At the Oculoplastic & Vision Institute, Dr. Jordan Spindle has extensive training and experience performing a variety of surgical procedures to help correct age-related changes to the eye area.
+Dr. Jordan Spindle has extensive training and experience performing a variety of surgical procedures to help correct age-related changes to the eye area.
 In fact, Dr. Spindle is the ONLY two-year fellowship trained oculofacial and plastic surgeon in the area and has been inducted into the American Society of Ophthalmic Plastic and Reconstructive Surgery.